imahungrypanda/Tetris/README.md

 ## Tetris

+!
 #### Background
-Tetris is a classic game from the 1980's where tiles(tetrominoes), made up of 4 squares, are arranged into a row.
+Tetris is a classic game from the 1980's where tiles(tetriminos), made up of 4 squares, are arranged into a row.
 When a row is filled it is cleared.
-Tetrominos are randomly picked and slowly drop down until either hitting the base of the board or another tetromino.
-The tetrominoes slowly move faster as more lines are cleared.
-The game ends when the tetrominoes are stacked all the way up and are outside the top of the board.
+Tetriminos are randomly picked and slowly drop down until either hitting the base of the board or another tetrimino.
+The tetriminos slowly move faster as more lines are cleared.
+The game ends when the tetriminos are stacked all the way up and are outside the top of the board.

 https://en.wikipedia.org/wiki/Tetris